-- 1. Insert another station and configure a CPU. - 2.
-Designate the station as "...DP master". - 3.
-Add your modules according to the real hardware assembly. - 4.
+- 3. Add your modules according to the real hardware assembly. - 4.
 Open the properties dialog of the DP interface of the CPU by means of a double-click at 'MPI/DP'. - 5.
-Set Interface: type to "PROFIBUS". - 6.
-Connect to PROFIBUS and preset an address (e.g. 2) and confirm with [OK]. - Switch at Operating mode to "DP master" and confirm the dialog with [OK]. - 8.
+Set Interface: type to "PROFIBUS". - Connect to PROFIBUS and preset an address (e.g. 2) and confirm with [OK]. - Switch at Operating mode to "DP master" and confirm the dialog with [OK]. - 8.
 Connect your slave system to this master system by dragging the "CPU 31x" from the hardware catalog at Configured stations onto the master system and select your slave system to be coupled. - 9.
-Open the Configuration at Object properties of your slave system. - 10.
-Via double click to the according configuration line you assign the according input address area on the master CPU to the slave output data and the output address area to the slave input data. - 11.
+Open the Configuration at Object properties of your slave system. - Via double click to the according configuration line you assign the according input address area on the master CPU to the slave output data and the output address area to the slave input data. - 11.
 Save, compile and transfer your project to your CPU.